mayurgpt07/data-512-final/README.md

 **Can we create a model that can compute the medical insurance cost of individual?
 What is the average error that can be expected from the new data?** <br />
 - **Null Hypothesis** - *There will be no viable prediction of medical insurance cost by any combination of features* <br />
 - **Result** - Since a polynomial regressor was able to fit the data with minimum test MSE, we can reject the null hypothesis

-## Data
-The dataset is publically available at [Kaggle](https://www.kaggle.com/mirichoi0218/insurance)

 ## License
 Database: [Open Database, Contents: Database Contents](http://opendatacommons.org/licenses/dbcl/1.0/) <br />